Valorian0108/Trustlayer/README.md

 ## Project Overview

-Monad Trust Layer is a novel identity and authorization infrastructure that gives AI agents the same proportional trust instincts humans have: small actions execute immediately, while high-stakes actions require cryptographic proof of authorization from a verified human owner.
+Trust Layer is a novel identity and authorization infrastructure that gives AI agents the same proportional trust instincts humans have: small actions execute immediately, while high-stakes actions require cryptographic proof of authorization from a verified human owner.

 This project addresses a fundamental gap in agent security: current systems either trust agents completely or challenge every action.
 Neither matches how human trust actually works in the real world.
 A person does not get carded for a $3 coffee, but they do for a $500 purchase.
 AI agents lack this proportional judgment, making them either reckless or exhaustively over-cautious.